fti7/IPSJabberXMPP/README.md

 # XMPP Library
-This Modules uses an modificated PHP XMPP Library from Nathan Fritz / Stephan Wentz / Stephan Wentz
+This Module is using an modificated PHP XMPP Library from Nathan Fritz / Stephan Wentz / Stephan Wentz
 See: https://github.com/fti7/xmpphp